kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

 The Render Templates is a tool that reads the configuration in the [`templates/config.yaml`](../../../../templates/config.yaml) file to generate output files, such as Prow component jobs.

 The `config.yaml` file specifies the following for the Render Templates:
-- Templates it must use to generate the files
+- Templates it must use to generate the output files
 - The name and location of the output files
-- Values it must use to generate the files
+- Values it must use to generate the output files

 ## Usage